Orthodox Judaism: Hamburg Temple dispute

 The 1818–1821 controversy also elicited a different response, which first arose in its very epicenter.
 Severe protests did not affect Temple congregants, eventually leading the wardens of Hamburg's Jewish community to a comprehensive compromise for the sake of unity.
 They replaced the elderly, traditional Chief Dayan Baruch Oser with Isaac Bernays.
 The latter was a university graduate, clean-shaven, and modern, who could appeal to the acculturated and the young.
 Bernays signified a new era, and historians marked him as the first modern rabbi, fitting the demands of emancipation: his contract forbade him to tax, punish, or coerce, and he lacked political or judiciary power.
 He was forbidden from interfering in the Temple's conduct.
-Conservative in the principal issues of faith, in aesthetic, cultural, and civil matters, Bernays was a reformer and the Temple leaders.
+Conservative in the principal issues of faith, in aesthetic, cultural, and civil matters, Bernays was a reformer.
 He introduced secular studies for children, wore a cassock like a Protestant clergyman, and delivered vernacular sermons.
 He forbade the spontaneous, informal character of synagogue conduct typical of Ashkenazi tradition, and ordered prayers to be somber and dignified.
 Bernays' style re-unified the Hamburg community by accommodating their aesthetic demands (but not theological ones, raised by only a learned few).

 Isaac Bernays in clerical vestments.
 The ministerial style of dress seen here was ubiquitous among Central and Western European (neo)-Orthodox Jews.

 The combination of religious conservatism and modernity in everything else was emulated elsewhere, earning the label "Neo-Orthodoxy".
 Bernays and his like-minded followers, such as Rabbi Jacob Ettlinger, fully accepted the platform of the moderate Haskalah, taking away its progressive edge.
 While old-style traditional life continued in Germany until the 1840s, secularization and acculturation turned Neo-Orthodoxy into the strict right-wing of German Jewry.
 It was fully articulated by Bernays' mid-century disciples Samson Raphael Hirsch and Azriel Hildesheimer.
 Hirsch, a Hamburg native who was ten during the Temple dispute, combined Orthodox dogmatism and militancy against rival interpretations of Judaism, granting leniency on many cultural issues and embraced German culture.
-The novel mixture termed Neo-Orthodoxy spread.
+The novel mixture termed "Neo-Orthodoxy" spread.

-While insisting on strict observance, the movement both tolerated and advocated modernization: Traditionally rare formal religious education for girls was introduced; modesty and gender separation were relaxed to match German society; men went clean-shaven and dressed like Gentiles; and exclusive Torah study virtually disappeared.
+While insisting on strict observance, the movement both tolerated and advocated modernization: traditionally rare formal religious education for girls was introduced; modesty and gender separation were relaxed to match German society; men went clean-shaven and dressed like Gentiles; and exclusive Torah study virtually disappeared.
 Basic religious studies incorporating German Bildung provided children with practical halakhic knowledge for thriving in modern society.
 Ritual was reformed to match prevalent aesthetic conceptions, much like non-Orthodox synagogues though without the ideological undertone, and the liturgy was often abbreviated.
 Neo-Orthodoxy mostly did not attempt to reconcile its conduct and halakhic or moral norms.
 Instead it adopted compartmentalization, de facto limiting Judaism to the private and religious spheres, while otherwise yielding to outer society.
 While conservative Rabbis in Hungary still thought in terms of the now-lost communal autonomy, the Neo-Orthodox turned Judaism from an all-encompassing practice into a private religious conviction.